-Gazzetta is a research lab that studies how information services stay relevant where that's hardest: under censorship, in exile, or cut off from the people they're trying to reach.
+Gazzetta is a research lab that studies how information services stay relevant where that's hardest: under autocracy, in exile, or cut off from the people they're trying to serve.

 What we do: Audience research and service design where standard methods don't work.